DE

 • Creating an account

-• Adding items to the cart
+• Adding items to the shopping cart

-• Opening the cart
+• Opening the shopping cart

-• Adding payment methods.
+• Adding payment options.

 5. Understand users better

-6. Increase the share of captured users
+6. Increase the percentage of captured users

-Professional web analysis with internetwarriors
+Professional web analysis with the internetwarriors

 Nadine